ATD 1-LAW

 A writ that is applicable to the private offices only and not to public offices.

-In the application of judicial review, a (a)._______refers to a writ issued as a command to an inferior court or ordering a person to perform a public or statutory duty, whereas a (b).________refers to a writ issued by the Supreme Court or any High Court for quashing the order already passed by an inferior court, tribunal or quasi-judicial authority.
+In the application of judicial review, a (i).________refers to a writ issued by the Supreme Court or any High Court for quashing the order already passed by an inferior court, tribunal, or quasi-judicial authority, whereas a (ii). _________refers to a writ issued as a command to an inferior court or ordering a person to perform a public or statutory duty.

 True